rranshous/stacksonstacks/docs/dev-log.md

 - **Slower Speed**: Reduced from 1.8 to 1.2 in HTML
 - **Closer Orbits**: 60% orbital speed instead of 100%
 - **Stronger Inward Pull**: Distance-based pull (0.008 when far, 0.003 when close)
-- **Gentler Wobble**: Reduced jitter from 0.2 to 0.1 for smoother magic
+- **Gentle Wobble**: Reduced jitter from 0.2 to 0.1 for smoother magic

 **Result**:
 - Fish now spread out more and explore the pond area